Home

 Unfortunately, stock markets tend to fall faster than when they rise.
 So it is easy to get caught using this strategy.

-Investors who prefer to entered the stock market using a measured approach over time find that dollar cost averaging is a convenient strategy that has some advantages.
+Investors who prefer to entered the stock market using a measured approach involving a fixed input of funds each month or two find that dollar cost averaging is a convenient strategy that has some advantages - but not one of my best investment strategies.

 Short-Term Trading